Data Plane

 → reads ducklake_data_file WHERE begin_snapshot <= 1 AND end_snapshot IS NULL

-→ fetches those Parquet files from MinIO
+→ fetches those Parquet files from the lakehouse

 HF Video Datasets and video_segments